Majr98/pelletmon/firmware/README.md

 * No support for Pellet (fuel) level sensor that was planned at beggining (no time for development, Vide-Net protocol might handle that).

 ## Features
-* CanBus communication support.
 * Based on ksIotFrameworkLib, simple, clear and responsive non-blocking code.
-* Settings support (via WiFi portal - WiFiManager library).
+* WiFi settings support (via cap portal with WiFiManager library).
-* Reading of temperatures (kettle, water, exhaust) + blower RPM.
+* Reading kettle state (kettle temperature, hot water temperature, power etc.)
-* Remote kettle control (heating modes, disable/enable controller).
+* Remote kettle control (heating modes, disable/enable controller etc.).
-* Automatic publishing fresh readings to MQTT broker.
+* Synchronization with MQTT broker.
-* Basic VideNet support, might be extended to full kettle remote control.

 ## Components

 PelletMon app is divided into components, that handle specific tasks.

-* CanService - handles low-level CAN communication by using Arduino-CAN library.
-Handles message-filtering, receives messages into a queue.
 * EstymaClient - handles Estyma CAN protocol (reads message from queue in loop but is also able to send messages), handles VideNet communication also as well.

 ## Other classes
 * VideNet - contains message classes and general protocol implementation for VideNet.
 Used by EstymaClient to handle VideNet specific messages.
-* SensorUtils - contains sensor specific calculation algorithms, to be able to convert raw ADC readings done by Estyma-driver into human-readable temperature values.
+* Board - some low-level code handling CAN bus is placed inside board.cpp.

 ## References and special thanks
 * [Installation manual for Estyma based kettle (PL)](https://www.estyma.pl/wp-content/uploads/2018/11/Przewodnik-instalatora.pdf)